anthonyrorozco/Stock-analysis/README.md

 ## Stock-analysis
-Ttock analysis with VBA Using financial data analysis
+Stock analysis with VBA Using financial data analysis

 #### Overview of Project
 ## Purpose